turutupa/gsnake/README.md

 ![architecture](media/architecture.png)

 ## Roadmap
+- [ ] Refactor game so that grid is double columned (this way width and height will be roughly the same)
+- [ ] Refactor game to comply with Chain of Responsibility design pattern - components!
 - [ ] Update README with latest changes
     - [ ] Update architecture with SSH details
+    - [ ] Update new architecture after refactoring to add multiplayer
 - [x] ~~Add bash script to install/run the game~~
 - [x] ~~Finish README.md including how to install on machine~~
 - [ ] Inifite mode?
 Where you can only die if snake hits itself
-- [ ] Refactor game so that grid is double columned (this way width and height will be roughly the same)
 - [x] ~~Improve leaderboard~~
     - [x] ~~Add some borders~~
     - [x] ~~Add the option to input username~~